This is an AI translated post.

 Select Language

-The "Haguro," along with the "Maya," is expected to increase the number of Aegis destroyers in the JMSDF to 8, contributing to strengthening the maritime defense system, including ballistic missile defense.
-The "Haguro" is equipped with an Aegis system, which enables it to monitor a wide area, track multiple targets, and attack simultaneously.
-The Aegis system is a system developed to defend fleets from missile attacks, consisting of radar, sensors, control devices, and missiles.
+Along with the 'Maya,' the 'Haguro' increases the number of Aegis destroyers in the Japan Maritime Self-Defense Force to eight, contributing to the strengthening of the maritime defense system, including ballistic missile defense.
+Equipped with the Aegis system, the 'Haguro' has the capability to monitor a wide area, track multiple targets, and launch simultaneous attacks.
+The Aegis system is designed to defend fleets against missile attacks and consists of radar, sensors, control units, and missiles.

-The deployment of the "Izumo" and "Haguro" to the Indo-Pacific region demonstrates Japan's commitment to strengthening its maritime defense capabilities and enhancing regional security cooperation.
+The deployment of the 'Izumo' and 'Haguro' to the Indo-Pacific region demonstrates Japan's commitment to strengthening its maritime defense capabilities and enhancing regional security cooperation.
 Through this deployment, Japan is expected to strengthen military cooperation with Indo-Pacific nations and contribute to regional stability.